apache/mxnet/docs/tutorials/python/linear-regression.md

 ## Training the model

 Once we have defined the model structure, the next step is to train the parameters of the model to fit the training data.
-This is done using the `fit()` function of the `Module` class.
+This is accomplished using the `fit()` function of the `Module` class.

 ```python